thomasple/pymars/README.md

 pytest -v
 ```

-The `tests/` directory contains simple, focused tests that also serve as usage examples (for example, `tests/aspirin.xyz` is a small sample geometry used in the tests).
+The `tests/` directory contains simple, focused tests that also serve as usage examples:
+- `tests/aspirin.xyz` — small sample geometry used in the tests.
+- `tests/test_batch_sim_export.py` — regression test for batch SIM folder creation, artifact organization, and per-trajectory seed rewriting in copied input YAML.

 Development & contributing
 - Please open issues or pull requests for new features or bug fixes.